MatterHackers/MatterControl/.github/ISSUE_TEMPLATE/submit_profile.md

 ---
 name: Submit Profile
-about: Send us a profile, you have created, for $15 MatterHackers store credit
+about: Send us a profile you have created to recieve $15 MatterHackers store credit.
+Profile must be a new, not currently part of MatterControl.

 ---

-Printer Profile Information (must be a profile that is currently not part of MatterControl)
+Profile Information
 ===============

 **Printer**